kaly666/web-scraper-jeco/ReadME.md

 ## Usage

-For API endpoints testing feel free to use the swagger file.
+For API endpoints testing feel free to use the swagger file. (jeco-scrapper.yaml) To try it out use swagger or upload it at https://editor.swagger.io